Africentric Personal Development Shop

 Columbus, Ohio 43204

-Community for New Direction offers effective youth development and prevention programming to high-risk youth.
-The primary purpose is to reduce the use/abuse of alcohol, tobacco and other drugs by program youth and decrease the number of youth violent acts of crime especially related to drugs.
+Community for New Direction (CND) offers effective youth development and prevention programming with a focus on academic support and leadership training for children throughout their school career.
+CND offers over 10 different programs for youth ages 5-18, in Franklin County, who are at risk for the abuse of alcohol, tobacco, and other drugs as well as violence.
+The primary purpose of CND’s programming is to reduce the use/abuse of alcohol, tobacco and other drugs by program youth and decrease the number of youth violent acts of crime especially related to drugs.
+CND aims to empower youth to be the force for change in themselves, their families, their schools and their communities now and in the future.

 Community Housing Network